Dg Loday-Pirashvili modules over Lie algebras: Introduction

-We have another source of inspiration.
-In the context of maximal gauged supergravities, \LP modules are related to embedding tensors studied by Nicolai and Samtleben~\cites{NS1, NS2}.
-Their interpretation of an embedding tensor is a linear map $X$ from the space $G$ of gauge fields to the Lie algebra $\g$ of the rigid symmetry group $P$.
-The group $P$ depicts the duality property, which is ubiquitous in the study of string theory and M-theory.
-The Lie algebra $\g$ admits a representation on the space $G$ of gauge fields.
-The closure constraint from the physics background on the linear map $X \colon G \to \g$ leads to the mathematical requirement that the image $\g_0:= X(G) \subset \g$ of $\theta$ is Lie subalgebra, and $\theta$ is $\g_0$-equivariant.
-Therefore, in the language of this paper, $X \colon G\to \g_0$ is a \LP module.
-Recently, Strobl and Wagemann~\cite{SW} studied enhanced Leibniz algebras arising from higher gauge theories, which encodes embedding tensors as a special case.
-For more developments on this topic, see ~\cites{dWNS, dWS, dWS2, dWST, dWST2, dWST3}.

-The theory of embedding tensor leads to a series of objects called tensor hierarchies.
-In studies of gauged supergravities~\cites{dWNS,dWS2}, the invariance of the kinetic terms in the Lagrangian of the system needs a covariant expression of the field strength, suggesting us to introduce successively additional higher gauge transformations, called tensor hierarchies.
-This kind of tensor hierarchies can be assembled into an ${L_\infty}$ algebra~\cites{HS,Lavau,Palm,LP2020}.
-Kotov and Strobl~\cite{KS1} showed that the data needed for an embedding tensor is precisely those of a Leibniz algebra, and the associated ${L_\infty}$ algebra can be derived from the corresponding Leibniz algebra.
-We hope that in future work, we can draw more inspiration and enlightenment from the work of these mathematical physicists.

-The article is structured in four sections.
-Section \ref{Sec:gradedLPmod} is devoted to recalling the basic notions, reviewing the definition of ordinary \LP modules, and presenting the concept of dg \LP module which is the main subject in this paper.
-We also introduce an essentially surjective functor $\H^0$ from the category of dg \LP modules to ordinary \LP modules.
-The key result in this section is Theorem \ref{Thm:foundamentalone}, which asserts that if $V$ is a resolution of a $\g$-module $G$, then every {\LP module } structure on $ G $ can be lifted (uniquely up to homotopy) to a dg \LP module structure on $ V $, i.e., an inverse image by $\H^0$.
+\paragraph{\bf Structure and main results of the paper} The first Section \ref{Sec:gradedLPmod} of the paper serves as a foundation, beginning with the reiteration of fundamental concepts and the examination of the definition of ordinary \LP modules.
+A key focus of this section is the introduction of the dg \LP modules.
+It is worth mentioning that an essentially surjective functor $\H^0$ is introduced from the category of dg \LP modules to ordinary \LP modules.
+The central theorem in this section is Theorem \ref{Thm:foundamentalone}, which states that in the case where $V$ serves as a resolution for a $\g$-module $G$, every {\LP module} structure on $G$ can be lifted (in a unique, homotopy-preserving manner) to a dg \LP module structure on $V$.
+This lifting effectively represents an inverse image of $\H^0$.